BBCnewslondon/Vesta/README.md

 - Configurable endpoint field with a one-tap JSON payload sender for rapid backend testing.
 - Built-in Socket.IO client that streams readings to a configurable WebSocket namespace.
 - Rolling trend charts for accelerometer and gyroscope axes plus magnitude statistics, mirroring the Jupyter analysis notebook.
+- Clinician dashboard mode that visualizes the last 50 streamed samples coming from the backend feed for live demos.
 - Fall detection alert loop powered by a Flask back end with CSV logging for model development.
 - Light and dark mode aware UI with last-updated timestamps for each sensor channel.